Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 Again, we will utilise the semi-structured support in Snowflake to flatten the retrieved json to transpose a data frame in a table format

-Copy and past the code below into a new cell:
+Copy and paste the code below into a new cell which you will rename as **events_normalised**:

 ```python